• Skip to primary navigation

 First things first, let’s create a group chat.

-• Tap the pencil and paper icon to compose a new message
+2. Tap the Pencil icon to compose a new message.

-• In the “To:” field type the name, number, or email address of everyone you wish to add
+3. In the To: field, type the name, number, or email address of everyone you want to add to the group.
+Or tap the Add (+) icon and find them in your contacts list.

-• As you add contacts their names will appear in blue or green
+4. As you add contacts, their names appear in blue or green.

-• Blue means they have access to iMessage — great!
+• Blue means they have access to iMessage.

-• Green means they don’t have access and you’re limited to SMS or MMS–not great…
+• Green means they’re limited to MMS or SMS.

 Group chats with non-Apple users must be created using SMS or MMS

-Screenshot of contact names in blue and green to indicate iMessage and SMS
+Contact names appear in blue and green to indicate iMessage and SMS.

-• With your list of contacts added, type a message below and tap send
+5. With your list of contacts added, type a message and tap the send icon to create the group.
+Everyone you added can read and reply to the message.

-The maximum number of people you can add may be restricted by your mobile network
+The maximum number of people you can add may be restricted by your cell carrier.

-I was able to create a group of over 25 people as a test.
-However, other users have noted a limit of 10 or 20 members.
+We created a group of over 25 people as a test, but other users have been limited to 10 or 20 members.

 How to Name a Group Chat in the Messages App